surface-security/.github/profile/README.md

 This org houses all code repositories for the apps and modules that have been and will be open sourced throughout time.

-For general community guidelines, to learn how we organize the work and more, please visit [Guidelines](https://github.com/surface-security/guidelines/)